isaacmsl/ListNatGame/README.md

 # ListNatGame
-A little game of  Natural's List using Lean4.
+A little game of  Natural's List using [Lean 4](https://lean-lang.org/).

 ## How to play